 Because a refnum is a temporary pointer to an open object, it is valid only for the period during which the object is open.
 If you close the object, LabVIEW disassociates the refnum from the object, and the refnum becomes obsolete.
 If you open the object again, LabVIEW creates a new refnum that is different from the first refnum.
 LabVIEW allocates memory for an object that is associated with a refnum.
 Close the refnum to release the object from memory.

 LabVIEW remembers information associated with each refnum, such as the current location for reading from or writing to the object and the degree of user access, so you can perform concurrent but independent operations on a single object.
 If a VI opens an object multiple times, each open operation returns a different refnum.
 LabVIEW automatically closes refnums for you when a VI finishes running, but it is a good programming practice to close refnums as soon as you are finished with them to most efficiently use memory and other resources.
 Close refnums in the opposite order that you opened them.
 For example, if you obtain a refnum to object A and invoke a method on object A to obtain a refnum to object B, close the refnum to object B first and then close the refnum to object A.

 If you open a refnum inside a For Loop or While Loop, close that refnum for each iteration of the loop because LabVIEW repeatedly allocates memory for the refnum and does not free the memory until the VI finishes running.

-Use the .NET and ActiveX controls located on the .NET & ActiveX palette to manipulate common .NET or ActiveX controls.
+Use the .NET and ActiveX controls located on the .NET & ActiveX palette to manipulate common .NET or ActiveX controls, such as rich text boxes, picture boxes, and calendars.
 You can add additional .NET or ActiveX controls to this palette for later use.
 Select Tools»Import».NET Controls to Palette or ActiveX Controls to Palette to convert a set of .NET or ActiveX controls, respectively, to custom controls and add them to the .NET & ActiveX palette.